Key facts

 Block 1: An Introduction to Education: History and Academic Discipline

-Block 2: Perspectives of Education
+Block 2: Perspectives on Education

-Block 3: Childhood, Social Justice and Education OR you can select to study one route from the list below:
+Alternatively, you can select to study one route from the list below:

-• Creative Writing route: Writers Salon
+Creative Writing route: Writers Salon

-• Drama route: Shifting Stages
+Drama route: Shifting Stages

-• English Literature route: Introduction to Drama - Shakespeare
+English Literature route: Introduction to Drama - Shakespeare

-• History route: Global Cities
+History Route: Global Cities

 Block 4: Inclusion and Diversity